| The sections to be presented will

 treatment program and active consultation with medical-social

+service departments is clearly indicated.
 Special types of pica and their

 medical complications include paper pica which may lead